sbb-design-systems/lyne-components/docs/VISION.md

 - Allows growth
 - No vendor lock in
 - Better QA
-- Built in a11y on component level for everybody
+- Built-in a11y on component level for everybody
 - Data-driven decisions
 - Sustainability
 - Commitment

 ## Risks

-General risks of a Design System which we always need to face and be aware of:
+General risks of a Design System that we always need to face and be aware of:

 - Single Point of Failure (SPoF)
-- Fear of harming the designers creativity
+- Fear of harming the designers' creativity
 - Governance difficulties
   - Design System rejection/denial
   - Missing adoption